taniyourstruly/Engineering1L/README.md

 # Engineering1L
-Projects created for Engineering 1L at Santa Clara University All are programmed on Arduino
+Projects created for Engineering 1L during Fall 2018

+All are programmed on Arduino